cybersamurai2410/BreastCancer_Prediction/README.md

 The [CBIS-DDSM](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset) (Curated Breast Imaging Subset of DDSM) dataset is a collection of medical images in JPEG format, derived from the original dataset which was 163GB in size.
 The resolution of the images in the CBIS-DDSM dataset has been maintained to match that of the original dataset.
 This dataset is primarily focused on breast imaging for mammography.

 ### Methodology
+1. Data Preprocessing
+  * The images are resized to 50x50 pixels and converted to RGB (3 channels).
+  * Data augmentation is applied using rotation, width & height shift, shear transform, zoom range, horizontal/vertical flip and fill mode.
+  * Dataset split into training and test sets.
+  * Labels are one-hot encoded for binary classification (cancer or no cancer).
+2. Model Architecture
+3. Training
+4. Evaluation

 **Model Summary:**<br>
 <img width="368" alt="image" src="https://github.com/user-attachments/assets/746f2be6-443f-47a8-ab35-22d71d70df88" />